Montreal-Quakers/website/_posts/2021-06-26-farnham-trip.md

 ---
-title: "Suggestion for a Beautiful Day Trip into the History of Quakers in Quebec"
+title: "Suggestion for a Beautiful Day Trip into the History of Quakers in Quebec: East-Farnham"
 author: Jean-Louis Demers
 tags:
 lang: en